Momofuku Ginger Scallion Noodles

-Ginger scallion sauce is one of the greatest sauces or condiments ever.
-Ever.
-It's definitely a mother sauce at Momofuku, something that we use over and over and over again.
-If you have ginger scallion sauce in the fridge, you will never go hungry: stir 6 tablespoons into a bowl of hot noodles—lo mein, rice noodles, Shanghai thick noodles—and you're in business.
-Or serve over a bowl of rice topped with a fried egg.Or with grilled meat or any kind of seafood.
-Or almost anything.
+Ginger scallion sauce is a mother sauce at Momofuku, something that Chef Chang uses over and over again, and you can do the same.
+Stir a few tablespoons into a bowl of hot noodles, on a bowl of rice topped with a fried egg, or use as a condiment with grilled meat or seafood.